The Twickenham Museum

 The open-air swimming bath in c.
 1960

-A big change came in 1924 when Richmond House, with its large land, was bought by the Council and demolished.
+A big change came in 1924 when Richmond House, with its large parcel of land, was bought by the Council and demolished.
 The purchase was funded by the sale of part of the land for commercial development along King Street.
 A substantial area was retained as open space and later accommodated the swimming baths opened in 1935.
-The baths were closed for in 1980.
+The baths were closed for good in 1980.
 Since then there have been a number of aborted proposals for this land.

 back to top